tom-seddon/ghouls-tng/README.md

 Press `N` to set a level's name.
 Select level number then type in its new name.
 There's a limit of 16 chars.

+Press `R` to reset a level's data.
+The level will be emptied, leaving just a row of blocks along the bottom.

 Press `L` to load levels.
 Enter file name.

 Press `S` to save levels.
 Enter file name.